squinkylabs/SqHarmony/docs/harmony.md

 In 3/2024 there was a challenge on the VCV Community board to use Harmony and Arpeggiator in a patch.
 The submissions were excellent.
 More information is [here](./arp_harmony_challenge/arp-harmony-challenge.md)

+For more information on musical harmony and such, there is some information [here](./more-on-harmony.md).

 ## Panel

 ### The score at the top